How Orbital created the blissful masterpiece, ‘Belfast’

-On this day in 1991 (7 January), Orbital released the III EP, the group’s third single, which contained the blissful masterpiece Belfast on its B-side.
+On 7 January 1991, Orbital released the III EP, the group’s third single, which contained the blissful masterpiece Belfast on its B-side.

 The story of how the track came to such a quintessential part of the Hartnoll brothers’ catalogue is the stuff of legend – having been booked to play Belfast Art College in May 1990, David Holmes and Alan Simms ‘discovered’ the track on a discarded demo tape left behind by the band.